Call of Cthulhu (role-playing game): Reception

 In his 1990 book The Complete Guide to Role-Playing Games, game critic Rick Swan gave the game a top rating of 4 out of 4, calling it "a masterpiece, easily the best horror RPG ever published and possibly the best RPG, period ... breathtaking in scope and as richly textured as a fine novel.
 All role-players owe it to themselves to experience this truly remarkable game."

 In Issue 68 of Challenge, Craig Sheeley reviewed the fifth edition and liked the revisions.
 "The entire character generation process is highly streamlined and easily illustrated on a two-page flowchart."
 DeJong also liked the inclusion of material from all three of CoCs settings (1890s, 1920s, 1990s), calling it "One of the best features of this edition."
 And he was very impressed with the layout of the book, commenting, "The organization and format of this book deserve special mention.
 I hold that every game company should study this book to learn what to do right."
 DeJong concluded, "I am seriously impressed with this product.
-From cover to cover, it’s well done."
+From cover to cover, it's well done."

-In a reader poll conducted by UK magazine Arcane in 1996 to determine the 50 most popular roleplaying games of all time, Call of Cthulhu was ranked 1st.
+In a reader poll conducted by the British magazine Arcane in 1996 to determine the 50 most popular roleplaying games of all time, Call of Cthulhu was ranked 1st.
 Editor Paul Pettengale commented: "Call of Cthulhu is fully deserved of the title as the most popular roleplaying system ever - it's a game that doesn't age, is eminently playable, and which hangs together perfectly.
 The system, even though it's over ten years old, it still one of the very best you'll find in any roleplaying game.
 Also, there's not a referee in the land who could say they've read every Lovecraft inspired book or story going, so there's a pretty-well endless supply of scenario ideas.
 It's simply marvellous."